-As at June 30, 2022, the renewal of the Farikounda permit is in the progress.
+As at the quarter ended March 31, 2023 and the date of this report, the renewal of the Farikounda permit is in the progress.

 In addition, the Company acquired the Anumso Option through the acquisition of Ashanti for the Anumso Project in Ghana.
 The Company allowed this option to lapse in April 2021.